mesowx/MesoPy/README.md

 1. Run  `pip install mesopy` from a command line window
 2. Download the source folder and place `MesoPy.py` into your working directory

-## Example Usage
+## Usage
+Updated soon!

+## Documentation
 MesoPy contains seven functions that request different types of data from the API.
 Information on function usage can be obtained by typing `help(whatever_function)` into the interactive interpreter.
 Alternatively, you can retrieve this information from code by printing `whateverfunction.__doc__`.
-Alternatively, I have created a .doc [here] that describes the paramters associated with each function.
+Alternatively, I have created a text version [here] that describes the paramters associated with each function.

+## Example Projects
+This will be updated later.
+Possible projects include:

+1. A GUI that displays current weather information at several stations using tkinter
+2. Plotting timeseries/climatology data using matplotlib

 ## Version
 1.0.0 released on 28 April 2015